Global IBA Criteria

 A1.
 Globally threatened species

-Criterion: The site is known or thought regularly to hold significant numbers of a globally threatened species.
+Criterion: The site is known or thought to regularly hold significant numbers of a globally threatened species.

 Notes: The site qualifies if it is known, estimated or thought to hold a population of a species categorized by the IUCN Red List as Critically Endangered, Endangered or Vulnerable.
 Specific thresholds are set for species within each of the threat categories that need to be exceeded at a particular IBA.
-The list of globally threatened species is maintained and updated annually for IUCN by BirdLife International (www.birdlife.org/datazone/species).
+The list of globally threatened species is maintained and updated annually for IUCN by BirdLife International (https://datazone.birdlife.org/species/search).

 A2.
 Restricted-range species